Selected work

 04Repository updatesOnly approved knowledge joins the shared, traceable graph.

-AI proposes.
-A person reviews the evidence and approves.
-Only then does the shared repository update.
-There’s never a moment the system quietly decides something on its own.
+AI proposes, a person reviews the evidence and approves, and only then does the shared repository update — the system never quietly decides on its own.

 Every insight is connected to its origin.